 Kathryn holds a bachelor’s degree with distinction and a master’s degree in history from Stanford University, and a JD from the University of California, Berkeley.
 She practiced law before becoming a writer and teacher.
 She has taught creative writing at the University of Oregon, San Francisco State University, University of San Francisco and elsewhere.

 An active volunteer in the arts and education, Kathryn was the Founding Board Chair of the San Francisco Friends School, a Quaker K-8 school, and a long-time member of the Board of Directors of the Oregon Shakespeare Festival in Ashland, Oregon, where she currently serves on the Emeritus Board.
-She is a juror for the California Book Awards.
+For a number of years, she chaired the Fiction Jury for the California Book Awards.
 She lives with her family in San Francisco and has been a member of the True to the Mood Book Club for over thirty years.